 To win, you'll need to show:

 How much money should you sue for?
 In most states, small claims courts limit judgments to between $2,500 and $7,500.
 (Find out how much you can sue for in your state's small claims court.)
 Requesting $20 a day for your trouble would probably be considered reasonable.
-If the noise problem is really severe--keeping you from sleeping or working and making you completely frazzled--make it $100 a day.
+If the noise problem is really severe—keeping you from sleeping or working and making you completely frazzled—ask for $100 a day.

 You can learn more in the Small Claims Court area of Nolo's website.

 You can ask for a landlord's help in quieting the neighbor.
 Standard rental and lease agreements contain a clause entitled "Quiet Enjoyment."
-This clause gives tenants the right to occupy their apartments in peace and also imposes upon them the responsibility not to disturb their neighbors.
+This clause gives tenants the right to occupy their rental in peace—and imposes upon them the responsibility not to disturb their neighbors.
 It's the landlord's job to enforce both sides of this bargain.

 If the neighbor's stereo is keeping you up every night, the tenant is probably violating the rental agreement and could be evicted.
 Especially if several neighbors complain, the landlord will probably order the tenant to comply with the lease or face eviction.

 1. Ask your neighbor to keep the dog quiet.
 Sometimes owners are blissfully unaware that there's a problem.
-If the dog barks for hours every day -- but only when it's left alone -- the owner may not know that you're being driven crazy.
+If the dog barks for hours every day—but only when it's left alone—the owner might not know that you're being driven crazy.

-If you can establish some rapport with the neighbor, try to agree on specific actions to alleviate the problem: for example, that your neighbor will take the dog to obedience school or consult with an animal behavior specialist, or that the dog will be kept inside after 10 p.m.
+If you can establish some rapport with the neighbor, try to agree on specific actions to alleviate the problem.
+For example, make an agreement that your neighbor will take the dog to obedience school or consult with an animal behavior specialist, or that the dog will be kept inside after 10 p.m.
 After you agree on a plan, set a date to talk again in a couple of weeks.
 You might want to follow up in writing—perhaps via email—with the details of the arrangement, so you know you're on the same page.

 Many cities have community mediation groups which train volunteers to mediate disputes in their own neighborhoods.
 Or ask for a referral from: